Reducing Risks and Vulnerabilities from Glacial Lake Outburst Floods in Northern Pakistan

 Three approaches were employed for achieving the project’s objectives:

-• Policy improvement: Including the revision of the National Disaster management plan and National Disaster Management (DRM) act to incorporate GLOF issues, the development of DRM, and Disaster Risk Reduction plans at the national and provincial levels incorporating GLOF, and policy recommendation for the Chitral and Gilgit provinces.
-Planning exercises were encouraged to be based on evidence through the conduction of different studies on various subjects related to the vulnerability of the region and disaster risk reduction.
+- Policy improvement: This included revising the National Disaster management plan and the National Disaster Management (DRM) act to incorporate GLOF issues.
+DRM and Disaster Risk Reduction plans were developed at the national and provincial levels, incorporating GLOF considerations.
+Policy recommendations were made for the Chitral and Gilgit provinces.
+Planning exercises were encouraged to be evidence-based, supported by various studies on regional vulnerability and disaster risk reduction.

-• Awareness generation: This involved the creation of a project website, the conduction of awareness programs on radio and TV, the realization of various seminars, workshops, training, site visits, and exchange visits, as well as the development of bio-engineering and plantation demo plots.
+- Awareness generation: Efforts in this area included creating a project website, the conduction of awareness programs on radio and TV, the realization of various seminars, workshops, training, site visits and exchange visits, as well as the development of bio-engineering and plantation demo plots.

-• Infrastructure development: Such as the creation of weather stations, rain gauges, sensors and observatories, and early warning systems.
-As well as the construction of check dams, flood protection walls and bridges, slope stabilization, path clearing of rivers and streams, plantation, mock drills and development of access routes.
+- Infrastructure development: This involved setting up of weather stations, rain gauges, sensors and observatories, and early warning systems.
+Infrastructure improvements also included constructing check dams, flood protection walls, and bridges, as well as implementing slope stabilization, clearing river and stream paths, planting vegetation, conducting mock drills, and developing access routes.

 Overview